 Understanding the Complexities When Assessing the Software Copyright Options

 Recording of a 75-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance for counsel to companies, developers and licensees on the implications of the recent Oracle v.
+This CLE course will provide guidance for counsel to companies, developers and licensees on the implications of the recent Oracle v.
 Google decision.
 The panel will explain the boundaries of copyright law as it relates to software and offer best practices to minimize IP infringement

 - Oracle v.
 Google decision

 - Impact on licenses

 - Best practices for developing APIs and open source licensing

 The panel will review these and other key questions:

 - How may the recent Oracle v.
 Google decision change copyrightability of open source software?

 - What strategies should companies and developers employ when developing APIs?